 Get Started for #GivingTuesday

-#GivingTuesday is on December 1, 2020 this year, and registration has been open on Mightycause since July.
-Sign up to participate now to take advantage of our free training, our Nonprofit Toolkit, and give your nonprofit plenty of time to start talking to donors about your #GivingTuesday campaign!
+Sign up for #GivingTuesday on Mightycause to participate and take advantage of our free training, and Nonprofit Toolkit.
+Give your nonprofit plenty of time to start talking to donors about your #GivingTuesday campaign by signing up today!

 If you’re new to Mightycause, no problem.
 Registering for #GivingTuesday will grant you access to your nonprofit’s profile so you can use Mightycause for #GivingTuesday and beyond.